cohml/nerdart/README.md

 ## Setup (#setup)

-This project requires a conda environment.
-Use `mkenv.sh` to set it up.
+The are two ways to use this project:

+1. locally from your primary filesystem

+2. inside a docker container

+### Local filesystem (#local-filesystem)

+First use `mkenv.sh` to create the necessary environment.
 See the help for information on how to run it:

     ./mkenv.sh --help

-## Use

-First, activate your environment:
+After the environment has been created, activate it using `conda activate` as appropriate for your installation.

+The package should now be ready for [use](#use).

+### Docker container (#docker-container)

+First build the docker image with the requisite conda environment installed inside it:

+    docker build . --tag nerdart

+After the image has been created, to use the project, run a container:

+    docker run --rm nerdart <subcommand>

+The available values for `<subcommand>` are enumerated [below](#use).

 ## Use (#use)

-Once activated, everything in this project is accessible via the `nerdart` command.
+Once your environment is activated or your docker image has been created, you can access all of this project's capabilities via the `nerdart` command.
+Each capability has a dedicated "subcommand" that follows `nerdart`.

 For example, to display the project's logo: